-Alcaraz dethrones Sinner to win US Open in latest Grand Slam duel
+Alcaraz dethrones Sinner to win US Open in four sets

-Alcaraz beats Sinner to lift US Open 2025 as Trump watches on
+Alcaraz beats Sinner to lift US Open 2025 trophy as Trump watches on

-Alcaraz returns to No.1 spot after winning his fifth Grand Slam title and second of 2025 in four sets in New York.
+Alcaraz returns to number one spot after winning his sixth Grand Slam title and second of 2025 in four sets in New York.

-Carlos Alcaraz pulled off a calm yet ferocious performance to end his great rival Jannik Sinner’s reign and win the US Open men’s singles final in four sets in front of a sell-out crowd at the Arthur Ashe Stadium in New York.
+Carlos Alcaraz pulled off a calm yet ferocious performance to end his great rival Jannik Sinner’s reign and win the US Open men’s singles final in four sets in front of a sellout crowd at Arthur Ashe Stadium in New York City.

-Alcaraz claimed his second US Open title with a 6-2 3-6 6-1 6-4 win on Sunday as US President Donald Trump watched along with his entourage and caused a delay in the match start time due to extensive security checks for the spectators.
+Alcaraz claimed his second US Open title with a 6-2, 3-6, 6-1, 6-4 win on Sunday as United States President Donald Trump watched along with his entourage.
+Trump’s presence delayed the match start time due to the extensive security checks for the spectators.

 Recommended Storieslist of 2 items